api3latam/datafeeds/README.md

-# datafeeds
+# Datafeeds
-Baseline for data feeds integrations.
-Powered by Bitfinex APIs
+Baseline for our OIS across our repositories.
+Including coding to demonstrate APIs consumption.